Drewpb333/Mambo-in-Motion/README.md

 ## Acknowledgements

-I would like to thank the collaborators in my group: Charles D., Asif K., Sirish K., and Ivan V. I also would like to thank @poshaughnessy for the web-bluetooth-parrot-drone repo.
+I would like to thank the collaborators in my group: Charles D., Asif K., Sirish K., and Ivan V. I also would like to thank @poshaughnessy for his excellent web-bluetooth-parrot-drone repo.